 \section{Introduction and Result}

+Topological phases of matter of gapped systems refer to equivalence classes of physical systems where two systems are deemed equivalent if they can be smoothly deformed to each other while preserving the energy gap above the ground state subspace.
+By definition, any characteristic of a topological phase of matter should be robust under any local perturbations.
+The study of topological phases of matter thus focuses, to a large extent, on identifying invariants of systems under smooth deformations and on concrete models that exhibit different invariants.
+Indeed, many sophisticated model Hamilonians are constructed to date in various dimensions in the absence or presence of symmetries~\cite{dijkgraaf1990topological,Levin_2005,WalkerWang}.
+However, the classification (i.e., finding complete invariants) of topological phases remains still an active problem.

-Topological Pauli stabilizer codes are a class of Pauli stabilizer codes~\cite{CalderbankShor1996Good,Steane1996Multiple,Gottesman1996Saturating,CalderbankRainsShorEtAl1997Quantum} whose stabilizer group generators define a local Hamiltonian that exhibits topological order~\cite{Wen1991SpinLiquid,Kitaev_2003}.
-By construction they give exactly solvable lattice models, which demonstrate robust ground state degeneracy and Aharanov-Bohm interaction between quasi-particles.
-A defining characteristic of this class is that all operators from which the topological data of the quasi-particles are derived are tensor products of Pauli matrices.
-Hence in two-dimensional lattices the topological excitations are always abelian, i.e., the fusion rules are deterministic and self and mutual statistics are given by phase factors.
+Here we present a classification theorem on translation-invariant topological Pauli stabilizer code Hamiltonians in two spatial dimensions.
+These are a class of Pauli stabilizer codes~\cite{CalderbankShor1996Good,Steane1996Multiple,Gottesman1996Saturating,CalderbankRainsShorEtAl1997Quantum} whose stabilizer group generators define a local Hamiltonian that exhibits intrinsic topological order~\cite{Wen1991SpinLiquid,Kitaev_2003}.
+By construction, the Hamiltonian terms are commuting, and all operators that determine the topological invariants are tensor products of Pauli matrices.
+Simply put, our result is that there is only the toric code (abelian discrete gauge theory) in two dimensions.

+Though Pauli stabilizer models are simple to calculate about, some Hamiltonians in this class realize exotic phases of matter (e.g. fracton topological order~\cite{VHF2016}) in three or higher spatial dimensions.
+This makes our conclusion in two dimensions more interesting; later we will highlight the steps in the proof of our result where it is important to work in two dimensions.